hashicorp/terraform-provider-google/website/docs/r/pubsub_topic.html.markdown

   For instance, it allows any attached subscription to seek to a timestamp that is up to messageRetentionDuration in the past.
 If this field is not set, message retention is controlled by settings on individual subscriptions.
+  The rotation period has the format of a decimal number, followed by the letter `s` (seconds).
 Cannot be more than 31 days or less than 10 minutes.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.